 Image credit: Andrey Khrobostov via Canva Pro

 Got Georgia (as in the country, not the American state) on your mind?
-Granted, it’s one of the more underrated destinations, yet those who have been there would rave about the fascinating mix of medieval and futuristic attractions!
-If you’re curious to see these, then why not apply for the Remotely from Georgia program?
-It allows remote workers from 95 countries, including Singapore and Malaysia, to live in and work there for at least a year — without even applying for a visa!
+Granted, it’s one of the more underrated countries for digital nomads, Those who have been there would rave about the fascinating mix of mediaeval and futuristic attractions!
+Previously, the nation introduced a Remotely from Georgia program, which originally allowed remote workers from 95 countries to live in and work there for at least a year — without even applying for a visa.

 Program application cost: Free